 Method:

-- Add the turmeric, cinnamon, limoo amani, onions, chickpeas, beans, salt and pepper.
-Cover and cook on medium heat for about an hour.
+- Add the turmeric, cinnamon, limoo amani, onions, chickpeas, beans, salt, and pepper.
+Cover and cook on medium heat for about 1 hour.

-- Add the sauteed tomato paste, tomatoes and the potatoes to the pot, cover and continue cooking for another hour.
+- Add the sauteed tomato paste, tomatoes, and potatoes to the pot, cover, and continue cooking for another 1 hour or until all ingredients are tender.

-- When all the ingredients are fully cooked, taste and adjust the seasoning.
-Remove the pot from the heat.
-Drain the soup through a sieve, remove the bones and mash the remaining ingredients using a masher.
+- Taste and adjust seasoning.
+Remove from the heat.
+Drain the broth through a sieve, discard the bones, and mash the remaining ingredients using a masher until well blended.

-To serve, ladle the broth into a large serving bowl and spoon the meat and potato mixture onto a serving platter.
-Serve with warm bread, pickles, yogurt and fresh herbs.
+To serve: Ladle the broth into a large serving bowl and spoon the meat and potato mixture onto a serving platter.
+Serve alongside warm bread, pickles, yogurt, and fresh herbs.

 Enjoy!